 Why have I been taxed on my refund?

 HMRC rules state that tax should be taken at a rate of 20% before any refund is paid.
-Unfortunately, we do not have any control over this.
-This deduction is made irrespective of whether you're a taxpayer.
-Furthermore, the tax deducted is not reclaimable from the Tax Office even if you do not earn enough to pay tax.
+We don't have any control over this.
+This tax is taken whether you're a taxpayer or not.
+You also can't claim the tax taken back from the Tax Office, even if you do not earn enough to pay tax.

-Visit the web page 'Leaving the scheme before retirement' to read more about refunds.
+Visit the web page 'Leaving the scheme before retirement' to find out more about refunds.

 Can I re-join the LGPS if I’m receiving a pension?

 If you're under age 75 and your new employer offers membership of the LGPS, you can re-join the scheme even if you’re in receipt of a pension.